How Do I Claim a PPI Tax Refund in 2023?

 Although the additional rate of tax has been lowered since April 2023 from £150,000, anyone earning this much still does not qualify for a personal savings allowance.
 This also doesn’t affect 40% taxpayers making a PPI tax refund as the personal savings allowance is unchanged.

-Why Can I Reclaim Tax?
+Why Could I Have Reclaimed Tax?

 Were you a Barclays customer when you had PPI?
 You cold be entitled to compensation.

-What Dates Qualify?
+What Dates Qualified?

 How Do I Know If I Paid Tax on PPI?